 One of the hallmarks of our wine is the use of American oak barrels.
-For over 30-years, we have sourced our American oak barrels from the same cooperage in Higbee, Missouri, and in 2015 we became the sole proprietors of The Oak Cooperage.
+For over 30 years, we have sourced our American oak barrels from the same cooperage in Higbee, Missouri, and in 2015 we became the sole proprietors of The Oak Cooperage.

 Now it’s time to build a Silver Oak barrel...

-Step 1: Set Up
+Step 2: Set Up

 Every barrel has 32 staves carefully arranged in a specific pattern.
 The set-up is a puzzle as each stave varies slightly in width and a barrel cannot have any gaps.

-Step 2: Bending
+Step 3: Bending

-In order to bend the staves into the barrel shape without cracking the wood, each barrel is warmed over an open fire.
+To bend the staves into the barrel shape without cracking the wood, each barrel is warmed over an open fire.
 Once the outside of the barrel reaches 300˚F, temporary hoops are placed on the barrel by a hydraulic machine to force the barrel into shape.

-Step 3: Toasting
+Step 4: Toasting

 The newly shaped barrel returns to the fire for toasting.
 At The Oak, we ensure an even toast by positioning our barrels over subterranean fire pits.
 A metal cover is then placed over the barrel to help retain heat.
 It takes approximately 40 minutes to obtain the medium light toasting preferred for Silver Oak barrels.
 Toasting crystalizes natural sugars in the wood, releasing aromas of freshly baked bread and roasted marshmallows.

-Step 4: Hooping
+Step 6: Hooping

 Temporary hoops around the belly of the barrel are removed, but before new hoops are secured, the outside of the barrel is sanded down, creating a pristine and smooth finish.
 After sanding, the final hoops are hammered and nailed on.

-Step 5 : The Final Touches
+Step 7 : The Final Touches

 Each finished barrel is iron-branded with The Oak Cooperage logo and sanded one last time to remove any final scuff marks before being shipped to Silver Oak!